neishm/fstd2nc/README.md

   --filter CONDITION    Subset RPN file records using the given criteria.
 For
                         example, to convert only 24-hour forecasts you could use --filter ip2==24
-  --exclude NAME1,NAME2,...
+  --exclude NAME,NAME,...
                         Exclude some axes or derived variables from the output.
-Note that axes can only be excluded if they have a length of 1.
+Note that axes will only be excluded if they have a length of 1.
   --metadata-file METADATA_FILE
                         Use metadata from the specified file.
 You can repeat